ClementNerma/NightOS/docs/technical/processes.md

 A process can create _threads_, which are still a part of the process.
 Threads allow to run multiple part of a process concurrently, as the kernel may run several threads in different processor cores.

-All threads share the same address space and memory, although they all have a reserved space called the [_thread-local storage_](#thread-local-storage).
+All threads share the same address space and memory, although they also have a reserved space called the [_thread-local storage_](#thread-local-storage).

+To avoid copying the whole memory, copy-on-write is used, which means that pages are identical and require no allocation until they are modified, in which case a new page is created and attached to the process in place of the original one.

+Also, the stack is local to each thread.

 Threads work as a hierarchy ; when a thread creates another, it is called the new thread's _parent_, while the new thread is its _child_.
 When a thread terminates, all its children are instantly destroyed.